 Burglary involves the entering or remaining in a home, for example, with the intent to commit a felony inside the home.
 Burglary can also be charged by the federal or state government in relation to other structures or even mobile homes.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, burglary offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as invaluable assets to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state burglary offense, contact our office at 305-330-1774.

 Federal burglary offenses are investigated and prosecuted by various agencies, including the FBI, DEA, ATF, Secret Service, Department of Homeland Security and the Department of Justice.
 Some common federal statutes criminalizing burglary include:

 (a) Whoever takes or attempts to take from the person or presence of another by force or violence or by intimidation any material or compound containing any quantity of a controlled substance belonging to or in the care, custody, control, or possession of a person registered with the Drug Enforcement Administration under section 302 of the Controlled Substances Act (21 U.S.C.
 822) shall, except as provided in subsection (c), be fined under this title or imprisoned not more than 20 years, or both, if (1) the replacement cost of the material or compound to the registrant was not less than $500, (2) the person who engaged in such taking or attempted such taking traveled in interstate or foreign commerce or used any facility in interstate or foreign commerce to facilitate such taking or attempt, or (3) another person was killed or suffered significant bodily injury as a result of such taking or attempt.